This post may contain affiliate links. Please read our disclosure policy.

 Table of contents

-Why This Recipe Rawks
+Why Cabbage Rawks

 Ingredients You’ll Need

-- Green cabbage head: When picking the right cabbage, I use cannonball cabbage.
+- Green cabbage head: When picking the right cabbage, I use green cabbage.
 It roasts perfectly on the outside while turning tender in the middle.
 Yum!
 I find purple cabbage too thick for this recipe, yet if thatโs what youโve got on hand, then go for it!

 - Avocado oil: Since Iโm roasting on high heat, I want to use an oil that wonโt burn.
 Avocado oil is a rich oil that is perfect for this oven cabbage recipe.
 You can buy avocado oil on Amazon or at your local grocery store.